7-Night Three Choirs Festival in Shropshire Holiday

 - Excellent boot and drying rooms

-- Free WiFi in public rooms
+- Free WiFi is available in some public rooms and bedrooms

 - Range of board games and books